Judge Philosophies

 ~*Debate Paradigm*~

 *Please take my directness in this paradigm as only my opinion-- there is no "wrong" way of doing things and when in doubt, listen to your coach!
-This paradigm just describes stylistically/behaviorally, what I prefer in a debate. :)*
+This paradigm just describes stylistically/behaviorally, what I prefer in a debate.:)*

 On General Argumentation: As a judge, I want to hear all of the "hows" and "whys".
 I vote on arguments, not claims.
 I love good links.
 Show me how you got to your claim.
 I will not make links for you.
 Also, I really love fully fledged out impacts.
-How does your arg impact back to the WM?
+How does your argument impact back to the weighing mechanism?
 The resolution?
 The debate?
 Debate as a whole?
 Outside the realm of debate?
-Show and tell me why your argument matters and why I should care.
-Be direct.
-I value directness and crystalization over poetic langauge.
-Tell me exactly what is happening in the round.
-I generally don't consider arguments that don't have links or impacts on the flow.
-If your opponent lacks links or impacts bring that up to me!
+I generally don't consider arguments without links or impacts on the flow.
+If your opponent lacks links or impacts bring that up to me (**Flow - documentation of debate arguments and responses throughout the round).

 On organization: I prefer clear hierarchical structure.
 Give me your 1's, 2's, A's and B's.
 Example: